agathis-project/salix-arctica/README.md

 	  support EEE.
   - Wake-On-LAN

-- the Phy transceivers can be turned-off completelly by uC asserting low EN signal.
+- the Phy transceivers can be turned-off completelly by uC asserting *low* the EN signal.

 - the uC monitors the nINT line that can be programmed to transmit a variety of Phy events.